-In the event that implementation of the Proposed Project or components of the Proposed Project such as emergency generators or fire pumps requires a permit from South Coast AQMD, South Coast AQMD should be identified as a Responsible Agency for the Proposed Project in the Draft EIR.
-The assumptions in the air quality analysis in the EIR will be the basis for evaluating the permit under CEQA and imposing permit conditions and limits.
+In the event that implementation of the Proposed Project requires a permit from South Coast AQMD, South Coast AQMD should be identified as a Responsible Agency for the Proposed Project in the CEQA document.
+The assumptions in the air quality analysis in the CEQA document will be the basis for evaluating the permit under CEQA and imposing permit conditions and limits.
 Questions on permits should be directed to South Coast AQMD's Engineering and Permitting staff at (909) 396-3385.